cocupu/databindery-api-server/README.md

 Otherwise, for local use in development mode, you can simply call `rake swagger:docs`

+*IMPORTANT* After generating the docs, you must delete the trailing slash from the +basePath+ in `public/api-docs/api-docs.json`.
+Otherwise, you won't be able to generate client code using the swagger-codegen utility.

 This will generate the [swagger](https://github.com/swagger-api/swagger-spec) json files in public/api-docs

 ## Viewing the Docs